 Understand where migrants come from, where they settle, and why.

-People move for lots of reasons, which are often called push and pull factors.
+People move for a lot of reasons, which are often called push and pull factors.
 Some people are pushed to leave their countries because of conflict, natural disasters, or persecution.
-The majority, however, are pulled to countries that offer better economic prospects for themselves or their families.
+The conflicts ongoing in Ukraine and Syria, for example, have displaced millions of people.
+The majority of migrants, however, are pulled to countries that offer better economic prospects for themselves or their families.
 It’s quite common that a mix of push and pull factors affects a person’s decision to migrate.

-In the past thirty years, the number of international migrants rose by nearly 80 percent.
+In the past thirty years, the number of international migrants rose by over 80 percent.

 In 1990, migrants represented 2.88 percent of the global population.
 Since 2005, the number of international migrants has shot up.
-In 2000, that percentage fell slightly to 2.82 percent, but in 2019, it rose again to 3.54 percent.
-While the difference is only about half a percentage point, the global population has exploded during that time.
+In 2000, that percentage fell slightly to 2.82 percent, but in the winter of 2020 before COVID-19 restrictions set in, it rose again to 3.6 percent.
+People are far more likely to be international migrants today than in the recent past.

-While much of this increase can be simply attributed to the growth of the global population in general, major, enduring conflicts such as the Syrian civil war have also contributed to the rising numbers of migrants in the twenty-first century.
+Much of this increase can be simply attributed to the growth of the global population in general.
+Major, enduring conflicts such as the Syrian civil war have also contributed to the rising numbers of migrants in the twenty-first century.
+And while the middle of 2020 saw a halting of migration the following years have seen migration trends reignite.

 About one-third of all international migrants come from just ten countries.